ansleycooper/Practical2_RAGandVectorDatabases/README.md

 ### Step 1: Set up your environment
 We recommend setting up a new environment to run this repository in order to minimize any issues that may arise during to package versions or dependancies.
 Below are a few resources that may help in the creation of your virtual environment.

+Ensure that the environment is set up with Python version 3.10.
+For example, use `conda create -n [envName] python=3.10`.

 - https://docs.python.org/3/library/venv.html
 - https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html

 ### Step 2: Install requirements
-Navigate to the `requirements.txt` file using terminal.
-Run it through terminal using the follwing command: `pip install -r requirements.txt`.
+Clone the Github repository and navigate to it using terminal.
+Run it through terminal using the following command: `pip install -r requirements.txt`.
 Alternatively, you can manually install each of the packages using `pip install [package name]`.

-### Step 3:
+### Step 3: Run code
-Navigate to the
+Navigate to practical02_driver.py and run.

+### Step 4: View results
+Results will appear in the `results` folder, within the subfolder for each combination of our experimental design.